senseisimple/emulab-stable/www/sec-check/README-howto.txt

      Recursively wget a copy of the ElabInElab site and extract a <forms list.

+     Logging in and out is handled automatically, to get both the public and the private (admin) versions of pages.
+As with activate, .prev versions of the output directories are kept.

          gmake spider |& tee spider.log

+     This takes a while to run, since it's getting multiple 10's of megabytes of stuff.
+It isn't smart enough to get just one copy of forms that are linked in multiple times, and have GET arg lists that become part of the URL's and hence part of the output filenames as well.

      - HTML output goes into public.wget and admin.wget subtrees, with a log file at the top and a tree named for the server,